jinyoungcho/Algorithm_study/README.md

 ## here is for self-studying for algirithm test :)

-Put the PROBLEM_NUMBER and go to the link attached below. if you want to check the problem statement
+Put the PROBLEM_NUMBER and go to the link attached below if you want to check the problem statement

     https://www.acmicpc.net/problem/PROBLEM_NUMBER